 According to PolicyLink and the University of Southern California Dornsife Equity Research Institute's National Equity Atlas, people of color in the Charleston-North Charleston metro area are disproportionately exposed to air pollution.
-As shown in the graph on the previous page, the average pollution exposure index for people of color in the Charleston metro area was higher than 81% of all Americans.
+As shown in Figure 2-20, the average pollution exposure index for people of color in the Charleston metro area was higher than 81% of all Americans.
 Overall, the metro area ranks 27th out the nation's 150 largest metro areas for air pollution exposure.